Work Permits for Dubai

 Employers also normally incur the costs of the application.

 Getting a work permit for Dubai

-In order to obtain a work permit for Dubai, expats need a residency visa, which allows them to remain in the emirate for up to three years.
+In order to obtain a work permit for Dubai, expats need a residency visa, which allows them to live in the emirate.
 The employer usually handles the full application process, so the employee will need to supply all the necessary documents to their employer.

 All forms and documents for the work permit should be written and processed in Arabic.
 The employment contract should also be written in Arabic and three copies are needed: one for the employee, one for the employer and one for the Department of Labour.

 Before getting a residency permit, applicants have to pass a health check.
 Individuals who test positive for HIV/AIDS or pulmonary tuberculosis will not be granted a residency visa and will be deported.